denten-books/plain-text/0-intro.md

 follow.
 The **second chapter** describes the condition by which the simulated sign splits to reside in at least two distinct locations, screen and storage medium.
 The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
-Erasing the inscription on the screen, for example, may not elicit the corresponding action on the disk.
+Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
 Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate